-The College is committed to meeting the special needs of disabled students and coordinates with agencies such as the Texas Department of Assistive and Rehabilitative Services and Texas Department of Human Resources to provide appropriate accommodations.
+The College is committed to meeting the special needs of students with disabilities and learning differences and coordinates with agencies such as the Texas Workforce Commission Vocational Rehabilitation Services and Texas Department of Human Resources to provide appropriate accommodations.

-Students with documented disabilities should contact the Coordinator of Tutoring and Disability Services in the Success Center preferably before classes start or as early in the semester as possible.
-Once appropriate documentation for the disability is received, the Disability Services Coordinator will coordinate delivery of approved accommodations with students and their instructors.
-The College makes the following services available to students with documented disabilities: tutoring, note taking, sign language interpreting, special testing conditions, taped textbooks, scribes, special/modified equipment, and other appropriate services.
+Students with documented disabilities should contact the Coordinator of Tutoring and Accessibility Services in the Student Success Center, preferably before classes start or as early in the semester as possible.
+Once appropriate documentation for the disability is received, the Coordinator of Tutoring and Accessibility Services will coordinate delivery of approved accommodations with students and their instructors.
+The College makes the following services available to students with documented disabilities: tutoring, audio recording and/or note taking of lectures, sign language interpreting, special testing accommodations, textbooks in alternative format, text-to-speech technology, scribes, special/modified equipment, and other appropriate services.